mitdbg/brad/readme_cost_model.md

 The cost model directory is adapted from https://github.com/DataManagementLab/zero-shot-cost-estimation, containing a lot of legacy file.

-Additional packages are needed to use cost model in brad: pytorch, torchvision, dgl, tqdm, optuna
+Additional packages are needed to use cost model in brad: pytorch, torchvision, dgl, tqdm, optuna, psycopg2

 If you are using pip, run:
 ```angular2html